-In order for there to be nurses, there first must be a Nurse Educator—an experienced and qualified instructor tasked with preparing the next wave of nurses for the challenges (and rewards) of a career in healthcare.
+For there to be nurses, there first must be a Nurse Educator—an experienced and qualified instructor preparing the next wave of nurses for the challenges (and rewards) of a healthcare career.

-A Nurse Educator (NE) is a registered nurse who combines their work experience with specialized academic training.
+A Nurse Educator (NE) is a Registered Nurse who combines their work experience with specialized academic training.
 They may teach anywhere from universities to hospitals to nursing colleges and can also serve as administrators or consultants.
-In addition to teaching, many Nurse Educators continue to treat patients in hospitals and clinical settings as well.
+In addition to teaching, many Nurse Educators continue to treat patients in hospitals and clinical settings.